 The five partners have the competence and determination to help transform tourism into a driving force of the UN 2030 Agenda and to make sustainability a success factor for destinations and businesses around the world.

-To this end, they carry out the first Distinguished Education Course between November 2021 and June 2022.
-An exclusive group of 20 to 25 public and private sector executives will work and learn together both online and in Switzerland to become champions and ambassadors of a sustainable, resilient and competitive tourism.
+To his end, they were going to carry out the first Distinguished Education Course between November 2021 and June 2022.
+An exclusive group of 20 to 25 public and private sector executives was going to work and learn both online and in Switzerland to become champions and ambassadors of a sustainable, resilient and competitive tourism.
 We invite you to become one of them!

 DegreeCertificate of participation